danse-inelastic/pyre/docs/pyreBasics.rst

 Science tutorial: swapping molecular dynamics engines
 =====================================================

+To understand more about how pyre allows component swapping while demonstrating a viable science use case, we study simple iron using molecular dynamics.
+A full tutorial is given in the `documentation <http://docs.danse.us/MolDyn/sphinx>` of the pyre application AtomSim.

 ..  also The inventory stores all the settings for the component as properties, as well as additional subcomponents as facilities.
 Each of these may have multiple options.
 For example, in the